 Protecting the Rights of the Accused Throughout Fort Bend County

-Due to the intense emotions present at the site of a domestic violence accusation, people are often arrested and charged with crimes on hearsay alone.
-If you have been charged with domestic violence, police and prosecutors are likely already working on a case to have you sentenced.
+Due to the intense emotions present at the site of a domestic violence accusation, people are often arrested and charged with crimes on statement of one party against another.
+If you have been charged with domestic violence, you likely will have automatic bond restriction imposed upon your release from jail regardless of the facts of your individual case.
 You need the help of a Sugar Land violent crime defense attorney right away.
 With years of successful representation, Capetillo Law firm is the team you need on your side.